Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/UserVideo.md

  - The version number
  - The installation folder

 Also note that the GitHub URL is provided for the marking tool.
-This is where we manage the development of new feature requests, so if you have ideas or suggesions, please feel free to get in touch.
+This is where we manage the development of new feature requests, so if you have ideas or suggestions, please feel free to get in touch.

+## Snippet 6
-## How to view or update the tool configuration
+### How to view or update the tool configuration
 Also under the marking tool menu, you will find another item titled "Config".
 If you select this item, the system pops up a dialog that allows you to adjust the configuration options for the marking tool.

 At the moment, the only configurable item is the name of the current marker, but in the future, additional options may be added here.

+## Snippet 7
-## How to open a PDF document for marking
+### How to open a PDF document for marking
 When using the PDF marking tool, it is essential that you only work with one active PDF document at a time.
 The best way to achieve this is to follow these steps:

 1. Ensure Adobe Acrobat DC is closed